 The blooming of plum blossoms is an event – especially in Asia.
-When these trees are in bloom, they overtake landscapes, filling them with seas of white, pink, and red blossoms.
+When these trees bloom, they overtake landscapes, filling them with seas of white, pink, and red blossoms.
 As a result, many festivals, such as the Mito Plum Blossom Festival, are held in celebration of the plum blossoms and the coming end of winter that they represent.

 Plum Blossoms in Art and Literature

-Along with bamboo and pine, the plum blossoms is categorized as one of the “three friends of winter” in East Asian art.
+Along with bamboo and pine, the plum blossoms are categorized as one of the “three friends of winter” in East Asian art.
 Perhaps the most famous Japanese poet of the Edo Period, Matsuo Bashō, incorporated plum blossoms into many of his famous haiku poems.
-One element of these poems is to incorporate a seasonal element, and plum blossoms signified winter and its end.
+One element of these poems is to incorporate a seasonal element, and plum blossoms signify winter and its end.
 Take, for example, the following haiku written by Bashō:

 “With fragrant plum blossoms / the sun is peeking out / on this mountain trail.”

 In addition to their appearance in poems and other literature, for centuries, they have also been a popular subject of visual art, especially paintings, of which there are countless examples.

 Plum blossoms have so many positive symbolic meanings that they make suitable gifts for just about any positive or celebratory occasion.
 They are a great way to wish a friend, loved one, or colleague success and prosperity in a new endeavor or to deliver a message of hope and courage.
 Additionally, they can be used to recognize someone’s resilience and ability to persevere through adversity – just as the plum blossom survives to bloom during the cold of winter.

 As some of the first flowers to bloom in late winter or early spring, plum blossoms are symbols of hope, perseverance, resilience, courage, and renewal around the world.